Tongan Cultural Food: Top 10 Must-Try Traditional Dishes

 Ota Ika - Image From Shutter Stock

-In Tongan Culture Food, the simplest dish on restaurant menus is ‘ota ika, which is raw fish marinated in coconut cream and citrus juice.
+In Tongan Cultural Food, the simplest dish on restaurant menus is ‘ota ika, which is raw fish marinated in coconut cream and citrus juice.
 This dish may also include tomatoes, onions, cucumbers, and/or chili peppers.
 It’s a light meal, suitable for lunch or as an appetizer for dinner.

 D. Faikakai